 hence $d((0,0),C) = k \leq L$.
 Consequently,

-Once again according to \cite[Corollary 3.5]{packing}, the $L$-neighborhood $Z$ of $C$ with respect to the $\ell^{\infty}$-metric is a convex subcomplex, so that the convex hull of $\mathscr{W} \cdot (0,0)$ must be included into $Z$ since $C^{+L}$ is contained into $Z$.
+Once again according to \cite[Corollary 3.5]{packing}, the $L$-neighborhood $Z$ of $C$ with respect to the $\ell^{\infty}$-metric is a convex subcomplex, so that the convex hull of $\mathscr{W} \cdot (0,0)$ must be included in $Z$ since $C^{+L}$ is contained in $Z$.
 On the other hand, because $\widetilde{X}$ is finite-dimensional, this new metric is quasi-isometric to the old one, so that there exists a constant $K$ depending only on $L$ such that $Y \subset C^{+K}$.
-We conclude that $\mathbb{R}^2$, which is clearly included into the convex hull of $\mathscr{W} \cdot (0,0)$, lies in the $K$-neighborhood of $C$, where $K$ does not depend on the flat we consider nor on $C$.
+We conclude that $\mathbb{R}^2$, which is clearly included in the convex hull of $\mathscr{W} \cdot (0,0)$, lies in the $K$-neighborhood of $C$, where $K$ does not depend on the flat we consider nor on $C$.
 This concludes the proof of our claim.

 Let $\mathscr{C}$ be the graph obtained from $M(X,x)$ by adding a vertex $v_C$ for every $C \in \mathcal{C}$ and an edge between $v_C$ and every vertex of $C$.
 By combining Claim \ref{claim:flatneighborhood} and Lemma \ref{lem:smallflats} (which applies thanks to Proposition \ref{prop:malnormalcontracting}), we deduce from \cite[Theorem 4.1]{coningoff} that $\mathscr{C}$ is a hyperbolic graph.
 Moreover, according to Claim \ref{claim:fine}, it follows from \cite[Theorem 5.7]{coningoff} that $\mathscr{C}$ is fine.
 Notice that, because $G$ acts geometrically on $M(X,x)$ and that every subcomplex $C \in \mathcal{C}$ has a cocompact stabiliser, our graph $\mathscr{C}$ contains only finitely many $G$-orbits of edges.
-This proves that $G$ is hyperbolic relatively to $\mathcal{H}$. \end{proof}
+This proves that $G$ is hyperbolic relative to $\mathcal{H}$. \end{proof}

-As a remark, it is worth noticing that the characterisation of relatively hyperbolic right-angled Coxeter groups (proved in \cite{BHSC, coningoff}), and more generaly the characterisation of relatively hyperbolic graph products of finite groups (which is a particular case of \cite[Theorem 8.33]{Qm}), follows easily from Theorem \ref{thm:specialrelhyp}.
+As a remark, it is worth noticing that the characterisation of relatively hyperbolic right-angled Coxeter groups (proved in \cite{BHSC, coningoff}), and more generally the characterisation of relatively hyperbolic graph products of finite groups (which is a particular case of \cite[Theorem 8.33]{Qm}), follows easily from Theorem \ref{thm:specialrelhyp}.
 We conclude the section with the following immediate consequence of Theorem \ref{thm:specialrelhyp}: